rafalcode/pollsa/README.md

 OK, it now appears that an admin.py is created in the polls app. right so I fill it in according to above. git commit this and then try the admin site again

+OK, so I see now (at rev b6a685a) that the admin;py file worked!
+The admin site used to only have author and authent, not i has a special section named after the app (polls)!
+Nothing really in it, but admin site knows about them, great!